I thought I’d share these fun (and hopefully chuckle-worthy) book facts about myself. I hope you enjoy it.

 I LOVE suspenseful thrillers (psychological thrillers in particular).
 90% of the books I read are in that genre.

 Authors Joseph Finder, Harlan Coben, and Peter Abraham top the list of my faves.
-But a new one has risen into my class of faves, Joe Hill.
+But a new one has risen into my class of faves, Karin Slaughter.

-I’m saddened to admit that none of my favorite authors are female although there are plenty who deserve honorable mention, like Gillian Flynn, Hallie Ephron, Toni Morrison, and my fave of her genre, Jackie Collins.
+I’m saddened to admit that until I read Karin Slaughter, none of my favorite authors are female although there are plenty who deserve honorable mention, like Gillian Flynn, Hallie Ephron, Toni Morrison, and my fave of her genre, Jackie Collins.

 I’m not happy when I get home and discover that I accidentally left the book in which I’m currently engrossed at the office.